-Typically, installing quartzite stone surfaces will cost you more money than other stone options, such as granite and quartz.
+Typically, installing quartzite stone surfaces will cost you more money than other stone options, such as quartz.
 On average, quartzite costs between $90-$150 per square foot.
-Quartzite stone is rarer than many other natural stones, such as granite, with fewer quarries around the world to source it from.
+Quartzite stone is rarer than many other natural stones with fewer quarries around the world to source it from.
 In addition, quartzite is an extremely hard stone that needs special machinery to cut, making it more challenging to fabricate, which can also factor in the cost.

 - What is your turnaround time?